rschuetzler/datacom-labs/Exercise 3 - Subnetting/3-Subnetting-Instructions.md

     * You should see a *reply* showing how fast the reply was received.
     * The Linux ping utility has several options.
 Run `$ man ping` to read the user manual.
 Press `q` to quit reading the manual.
 * On Linux, the ping command will keep running until it is stopped.
 Stop it by pressing `Control+c`.
+    * You can also use the `-c <#>` option to tell ping to only run a given number of times.
+For example, `ping -c 3 192.168.100.25` will send a total of 3 ping attempts.
 * On your host machine, open a new command prompt and run `> ping 192.168.100.24`.
     * Note that on Windows, the ping stops by default after four replies.
     * Run `> ping -?` to see more ping options on Windows.